 Kay Harris started her professional dance career at the age of nineteen.
 She has had the opportunity to meet and dance for such famous acts at Vivica Foxx and more.
-At twenty four, she stopped her professional career to become an choreographer and instructor.
-Her works include, choreographing for Debbie Allen's, "Dancing in the Wings, Amazing Grace, the Wiz and more.
+At twenty four, she stopped her professional career to become a choreographer and instructor.
+Her works include, choreographing for Debbie Allen's, "Dancing in the Wings", "Amazing Grace", "The Wiz" and more.
 She has since added director to her list of accomplishments.
-Kay Harris has danced with Ailvin Ailey, Dance Theatre of Harlem and Duke Ellington School of the Arts dancers.
+Kay Harris has danced with Alvin Ailey, Dance Theatre of Harlem and Duke Ellington School of the Arts dancers.
 Most recently her choreography received five stars In Debbie' Allen's "Dancing in the Wings" and the Broadway Musical "The Wiz".
 She has been dancing as a principle and ensemble dancer all over the Unites States for over fifteen years.
 Some of her students have gone on to perform for professional dance companies such as Dance Theatre of Harlem.
-But these accomplishments pale in comparison to what she feels is her greatest accomplishments, becoming a mom.
+All of these accomplishments pale in comparison to what she feels is her greatest accomplishment, becoming a mom.
 Her passion for teaching starts in her heart, takes flight in her classroom and flows into each of her students, which motivates her to continue to inspire others.

-Ms. Hopkins was most recently seen in the Tony Award winning musical Oklahoma! on Broadway where she served as principal understudy for Dream Laury, Associate Choreographer, and Dance Captain.
-In 2018, she choreographed a production of Leonard Bernstein’s Mass presented at the historic Paramount Theater in Charlottesville, VA.
+Demetia Hopkins began her dance training at the Orange School of Performing Arts under the direction of her uncle, Ricardo Porter.
+Ms. Hopkins graduated with honors from the Ailey/Fordham B.F.A.
+Program in 2009 while a member of Ailey II.
+In 2010 she joined the Alvin Ailey American Dance Theater.
+During her six year tenure in the company she was honored to perform ballets by prestigious choreographers such as Bill T. Jones, Kyle Abraham, Jiri Kylian, Robert Battle, Wayne McGregor, Ulysses Dove, Matthew Rushing, Ronald K. Brown, Ohad Naharin, Judith Jamison, and a multitude of roles from Alvin Ailey’s repertory including his signature solo Cry.
+Ms. Hopkins was most recently seen in the Tony Award winning musical "Oklahoma!" on Broadway where she served as principal understudy for Dream Laury, Associate Choreographer, and Dance Captain.
+In 2018, she choreographed a production of Leonard Bernstein’s "Mass" presented at the historic Paramount Theater in Charlottesville, VA.
 She has performed with the Francesca Harper Project, Project-Inc, Mimi Garrard, and with performing arts pioneer Dianne McIntyre.
 Ms. Hopkins was cited on the Huffpost list of “26 Black Female Choreographers and Dancers You Should Know,” named one of Dance Magazines “Top 25 To Watch” in 2014, and was a recipient of a Leonore Annenberg Fellowship in the Arts in 2011.
 Ms. Hopkins is currently a freelance artist and dance educator based in New York and Central Virginia.
 She is proud to be Co-Artistic Director of the Orange School of Performing Arts.